epfl-ada/ada-2024-project-dondata2025/README.md

-# DonData : Beautiful name !
-Where does it come from ?
+# Beautiful name!
+Where does it come from?

 ## Abstract
 *This is a ~150 word description of the project idea and goals.
 What's our motivation ?
 What story do we want to tell*